protobufjs/protobuf.js/README.md

 -------------
 * protobuf.js requires an ES5-capable browser.
 If typed arrays are not supported, it uses plain arrays instead.

-* The library will try to generate highly optimized type specific encoders and decoders at runtime, which requires `Function` (basically `eval`) support.
+* The library will try to generate optimized type specific encoders and decoders at runtime, which requires `Function` (basically `eval`) support.
 If code generation fails, it uses an equivalent but slower fallback.

 * If you'd like to use node's buffer API in the browser, you can use [feross/buffer](https://github.com/feross/buffer) for example and assign its constructor, or that of any compatible library, to `protobuf.util.Buffer`.